andreaphsz/rworkshop2019/README.md

 # R Workshop 2019 @ PHSZ
-R Workshop hold at PHSZ on Aug.
-19, 2019, by myself.
+R Workshop hold at Pädagogische Hochschule Schwyz on August 19, 2019, by myself.
 Intendet for Dozierende and wissenschaftliche Mitarbeitende.